craigmonson/terraform-provider-validate/README.md

 Basically, download the [latest](https://github.com/craigmonson/terraform-provider-validate/releases/latest), decompress it, and place the executable in your
 `$HOME/.terraform.d/plugins/<OS>_<ARCH>/` directory (for unix based systems), or `%APPDATA%\terraform.d\plugins\<OS>_<ARCH>` for windows.

-The file should be named: `terraform-provider-validate_vX.X.X (where X.X.X matches the version) or `terraform-provider-validate_vX.X.X.exe` for windows.
+The file should be named: `terraform-provider-validate_vX.X.X` for \*nix versions or `terraform-provider-validate_vX.X.X.exe` for windows.  (where X.X.X matches the version)

 `terraform init` will pull from the above directory.